Your baby at 21 weeks pregnant:

-- You’ll have some days feeling beautifully curvaceous, and others just feeling bloated and over it.
-Ride those waves, you’re halfway there.
+- You'll feel beautifully curvaceous on some days and feel bloated and over it on others.
+Ride those waves; you're halfway there.

-- Your little baby will likely be pushing and kicking, ranging from gentle pokes with their hand to giving some enthusiastic kicks—perhaps soccer stardom is in their future!
+Your little baby will likely be pushing and kicking, ranging from gentle pokes with their hand to giving you some enthusiastic kicks—perhaps soccer stardom is in their future!

-- If you haven’t already had it, you’ll be due for your ultrasound, where you will get a good look at your little creation–including finding out the sex of the baby!
+If you haven’t already had it, you’ll be due for your ultrasound, where you will get a good look at your little creation and be able to find out the sex of the baby!

-How big is your baby at 21 weeks pregnant?
+How big is a baby at 21 weeks pregnant?

 |21 Weeks Pregnant|

 |Baby Length||7 inches from crown to rump|